open-risk/concentrationMetrics/README.md

 You can use concentrationMetrics to:

-- access an exhaustive collection of concentration, inequality and diversity indexes and metrics
+- Access an exhaustive collection of concentration, inequality and diversity indexes and metrics
-- perform file input/output in both json and csv formats
+- Perform file input/output in both json and csv formats
-- compute indexes with confidence intervals via bootstraping
+- Compute indexes with confidence intervals via bootstraping
-- visualize using matplotlib
+- Visualize using matplotlib

 Key Information
 ================